 I hope you enjoy the list!
 Scroll to the bottom to grab a set of printable activity cards and whip up your own DIY advent calendar in just a few minutes.

 Leave a comment if you have other suggestions to add.
+And if your kids are on the older side, check out this Advent calendar for teens.

 50+ Advent Calendar Ideas for Kids

 1. Make a basic DIY advent wreath.
-Gather a few sprigs from a a cedar or pine tree and arrange them on a platter or cake stand.
+Gather a few sprigs from a cedar or pine tree and arrange them on a platter or cake stand.
 You can tie them together with twine if you wish, or just leave them loose.
 Add pinecones if you like.
-In the centre of the platter, place four white or purple candles.
+In the center of the platter, place four white or purple candles.
 Tie twine around the candles if you want a more rustic look.
-You can also add a fifth candle to the centre to be lit on Christmas Eve.
+You can also add a fifth candle to the center to be lit on Christmas Eve.

 2. Do a weekly Bible reading and light your advent candles.
 Here are some suggestions of what you might read: